 With a mild flavor and heart-healthy omega 3 fatty acids, chia seeds are a favorite ingredient in many of our nutribullet® recipes.
 One serving is also a good source of fiber, calcium, phosphorus, and magnesium.

-With 5g of protein and 14g of healthy fats per serving, sunflower seeds are a good source of fiber, vitamin E, niacin, folate, pantothenic acid, phosphorous, zinc, copper, manganese, and selenium.
+Sunflower seeds are a nutritional powerhouse, with 5g of protein and 14g of healthy fats per serving, plus fiber, vitamin E, niacin, folate, pantothenic acid, phosphorous, zinc, copper, manganese, and selenium.
 Whew.
 For a nut-free alternative to peanut butter, whip up this Super Seed Butter in your nutribullet® Food Processor.

 When it comes to incorporating nuts and seeds into your diet, the sky’s the limit.
 Mix them into homemade granola bars, add to your smoothies, or simply eat them straight from the jar.
 If you haven’t made homemade nut or seed butter in your nutribullet® Blender Combo, nutribullet ® Smart Touch Blender, or nutribullet® Food Processor, we can’t recommend it enough!